-4.2.1 Water content of the surface layerCatchment average behavior
+4.2.1 Catchment average behavior

-Figure 6 presents the soil moisture saturation degree time series, on average per catchment, simulated with MARINE using the base, the SSF or the SSF-DWF models, together with the catchment average of the LDAS-Monde $HU{surf}$ , the daily CGLS 480 SWI values and the daily SIM2 HU values (see section 2.3.1).
+Figure 6 presents the soil saturation degree time series, on average per catchment, simulated with MARINE using the base, the SSF or the SSF-DWF models, together with the catchment average of the LDAS-Monde HU{surf} , the daily CGLS SWI values and the daily SIM2 HU values (see section 2.3.1).
 When the SSF-DWF model is applied, the surface layer is considered here.
 Table 6 presents the Kendall correlations associated with the hourly times series.
-The same observations as for the comparison at the local scale can be drawn: both the dynamics and the amplitudes of the soil moisture SSD simulated with the base model significantly differ from the outputs of the two other models.
+The same observations as for the comparison at the local scale can be drawn: both the dynamics and the amplitudes of the SSD simulated with the base model significantly differ from the outputs of the two other models.
 When no precipitation happens, the soil drainage in the base model is faster than for the SSF and the SSF-DWF models.
-In addition, the soil moisture SSD simulated with the 485 SSF-DWF model is globally higher than the one simulated with the SSF model, on average per catchment.
-The soil moisture SSD simulated with the SSF-DWF model appears to be better correlated with the LDAS-Monde $HU{surf}$ time series, for four of the six studied events.
-Considering that the dynamics of the LDAS-Monde $HU{surf}$ is are of satisfying accuracy (see section 4.1), the SSF-DWF model appear appears to improve the simulation of the dynamics of the surface layer moisture, compared to both the SSF and the base models.
-This results appears to be particularly reliable, since it is observed both a at the point 490 measurement scale and at the catchment scale.
-It can be physically explained by the fact that, in the SSF and the SFF-DWF models, the lateral transfers are computed as a function of the volumie-volumetric soil water gradients, whereas in the base model, they are computed as a function of the water height gradient.
-Indeed, since the water height gradient between two cells
+In addition, the SSD simulated with the SSF-DWF model is globally higher than the one simulated with the SSF model, on average per catchment.
+The SSD simulated with the SSF-DWF model appears to be better correlated with the LDAS-Monde HU{surf} time series, for four of the six studied events.
+Considering that the dynamics of the LDAS-Monde HU{surf} are of satisfying accuracy (see section 4.1), the SSF-DWF model appears to improve the simulation of the dynamics of the surface layer moisture, compared to both the SSF and the base models.
+This results appears to be particularly reliable, since it is observed both at the point measurement scale and at the catchment scale.
+It can be physically explained by the fact that, in the SSF and the SFF-DWF models, the lateral transfers are computed as a function of the volumetric soil water gradients, whereas in the base model, they are computed as a function of the water height gradient.
+Indeed, since the water height gradient between two cells depends on the slope between the cells and the cells textures, water height gradients are larger than volumetric soil water gradient when no precipitation happens.
+Consequently, lateral flows based on the water height gradients are larger than lateral flows based on the volumetric soil water gradient.